weinels/LectureSlides/README.md

 **Note: Powerpoint will not work on these slides.**

 ### Mac Users
-I use the wonderful [Présentation](http://iihm.imag.fr/blanch/software/osx-presentation/).
+I recommend the wonderful [Présentation](http://iihm.imag.fr/blanch/software/osx-presentation/).
 It provides slide preview and presentation timers, among other nice features.
+It's what I use when giving these lectures.

 ## Compiling the slides
 All these slides are written using [Beamer](https://bitbucket.org/rivanvx/beamer/wiki/Home) and [LaTeX](https://www.latex-project.org/).